A risk factor is something that increases your chance of getting a disease or condition.

 Early abuse, trauma, or family problems may be associated with the development of chronic fatigue later in life.

 It has been suggested that exposure to certain viral infections may be responsible for the development of chronic fatigue syndrome.
-However, in carefully done research studies, this has not been the case.
+However, in carefully done research studies, this has not yet been conclusively proven to be true.

 Devanur LD, Kerr JR. Chronic fatigue syndrome.
 J Clin Virol.
 2006;37(3):139-150.